tiagolobao/cc-console/README.md

-# cc-teleport
+# cc-console

-Console Mod for CrossCode (In progress)
+Console Mod for CrossCode (!!In progress!!)

 ## Steps